 Grade Code.
 The letter grades used by the Medical Center campus are the same as for the Bloomington campus.
-All rulings concerning I, incomplete; W, withdrawn; and WF, failing or unauthorized withdrawal, can be found on page 11 of this Bulletin.
+All rulings concerning I, incomplete; W, withdrawn;

+and WF, failing or unauthorized withdrawal, can be found on pages 10 and 11 of this Bulletin.